eclipse-sumo/sumo/docs/web/docs/Tools/Net.md

     If the network is large and not segmented or if the individual station segments are large, the conversion process can take a long time.
 The option **--skip-large INT** can be used to selective skip large regions (measured by the number of optimization constraints, reported via **--verbose** output).

 !!! caution
-    If option **--skip** is used the original network may be split (under an new name) and the generated abstract network will have the same edges as the split net.
+    If option **--skip** is used the original network may be split (under a new name) and the generated abstract network will have the same edges as the split net.
 The input stop-file will also be adapted for the split net (under a new name) but any traffic demand (route files) have to be adapted for the split network.